Tucked away between Khyber Pass Road and Crowhurst Street is a collection of some of Newmarket’s most well-loved hidden gems.

 20 Melrose Street.

 Roxburgh Street’s latest residents, are on a simple mission and that’s to make a difference in the sustainability of fashion and an industry that’s ready for change.
 Maggie Marilyn are New Zealand owned and operated and have just opened up their beautiful new showroom space.
-The team are available to meet with via appointment to shop the collections and have a tailored experience to suit your wardrobing needs.
+The team are available to help you shop the collections and have a tailored experience to suit your wardrobing needs.

 4 Roxburgh Street.